milkshake4life/Crescendo-Scouting-App/README.md

 Jayson Song: make the comments section at the end of the match scouting page.

-Christian Kantchev: Working (& storage-efficient) robot pictures as additional scouting field.
+Christian Kantchev: Research camera feasibility as well as storing pictures for future feature.

-Ethan Lee: Leaderboard
+Ethan Lee: Research and plan out future leaderboard feature.

-(All of the above is subject to change)
 </strong><br/>

 <h2>Key learnings</h2>